- videocam Live Webinar with Live Q&A

 Description

-In addressing shareholder actions, Delaware courts have often focused on specifics in fairness opinions and the financial adviser's potential conflicts and incentives.
-Counsel must be aware of the ongoing developments concerning methods and data used in fairness opinions, as well as the key aspects of the opinion, required disclosures, intended uses, due diligence considerations, scope, and more.
+A frequently disputed issue in a fairness opinion is the sufficiency of the informational and analytical details forming the basis of the opinion.
+Counsel must be aware of ongoing developments concerning methods and data used in fairness opinions, as well as the key aspects of the opinion, required disclosures, intended uses, due diligence considerations, scope, and more.
+In addition, the financial adviser's potential conflicts and incentives are an important aspect of the opinion.

 -